Mapuche: Arauco War

 In 1598 a party of warriors from Purén led by Pelantaro, who were returning south from a raid in the Chillán area, ambushed Governor Martín García Óñez de Loyola and his troops in the Battle of Curalaba while they rested without taking any precautions against attack.
 Almost all the Spaniards died, save a cleric named Bartolomé Pérez, who was taken prisoner, and a soldier named Bernardo de Pereda.
 Led by Pelantaro the Mapuche then initiated a general uprising that destroyed all the cities in their homeland south of the Biobío River.

 In the years following the Battle of Curalaba, a general uprising developed among the Mapuches and Huilliches led to the Destruction of the Seven Cities.
 The Spanish cities of Angol, Imperial, Osorno, Santa Cruz de Oñez, Valdivia, and Villarrica were either destroyed or abandoned.
 The city of Castro was taken by a Dutch-Mapuche alliance in 1599, but reconquered by the Spanish in 1600.
 Only Chillán and Concepción resisted Mapuche sieges and raids.
 Except for the Chiloé Archipelago, all Chilean territory south of the Bíobío River was freed from Spanish rule.
 Despite continued Spanish attempts to reconquer the territories south of the Biobio River, the border remained stable during the centuries in which the Spanish reigned in South America.
 In this period the Mapuche Nation crossed the Andes to conquer the present Argentine provinces of Chubut, Neuquen, La Pampa, Buenos Aires and Río Negro.
 Historians disagree over the time period during which the expansion took place, but estimate it occurred roughly between 1550 and 1850.

+Boroano people

+The Boroano, Boroga, or Borogano (also spelled with v) were a group of mapuche native to the aillarehue of Boroa in Araucanía.
+They were involved in several conflicts in the northern Patagonian pampas, and supported figures such as José Miguel Carrera, the Pincheira brothers, and Juan Manuel Rosas.
+The military power and influence of the Boroano ended with the massacre carried out by the lonco Calfucurá in 1834 during a trade meeting.